MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxaudioenginecreate.md

 ## -description

-TBD - The AcxAudioEngineCreate function is used to create an audio engine that that will be associated with a circuit WDFDEVICE device object (TBD???) parent.
+The AcxAudioEngineCreate function is used to create an audio engine that that will be associated with a circuit WDFDEVICE device object parent.

 ## -parameters

 ### -param Object

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that has/is TBD been TBD.
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that will be associated with the circuit.

 ### -param Attributes